bigbluebutton/bigbluebutton.github.io/index.md

 We believe every student with a web browser should have access to a high-quality on-line learning experience.
 We intend to make that possible with BigBlueButton.

-This site is for administrators and developers wanting to install, customize, and enhance BigBlueButton.
+We created this documentation for administrators and developers who want to install, customize, and enhance BigBlueButton.
 For an end-user overview of BigBlueButton (with videos) visit [bigbluebutton.org](http://bigbluebutton.org).

 The source code for BigBlueButton is on [GitHub](http://github.com/bigbluebutton/bigbluebutton).

 ## Getting started